Capitals, back from a week off, look like they’re still on vacation in loss to Rangers

-The New York Rangers punctured that belief Thursday, dominating their Metropolitan Division rivals in a 4-1 loss at Madison Square Garden.
+The New York Rangers punctured that belief Thursday, dominating their Metropolitan Division rivals in the Capitals’ 4-1 loss at Madison Square Garden.
 The only bright spot for the visitors came from Alex Ovechkin, whose goal in the closing minutes prevented the shutout.

 Many of the Capitals’ problems were self-inflicted, but the biggest issue was simply that their Russian goaltender, Ilya Samsonov, was outplayed by the Rangers’ Russian netminder, Igor Shesterkin.
 Samsonov stopped 17 of the 21 shots sent his way; Shesterkin stifled 36 of 37.

-The Capitals (28-16-9) failed make the most of a multitude of chances in front of the Russian — save for Ovechkin’s one-time tip-in with 1:02 remaining for his 32nd goal — and their special teams whiffed on all four of their chances.
+The Capitals (28-16-9) failed to make the most of a multitude of chances in front of the Russian — save for Ovechkin’s one-time tip-in with 1:02 remaining for his 32nd goal — and their special teams whiffed on all four of their chances.

 “We had a lot of chances. . . .
 Some of them were good looks and chances you want to get redirects, partial breakaways, shots right from the slot," Capitals Coach Peter Laviolette said.
 "You would like to see some of them drop, but we couldn’t get it past them.”